zorgzerg/brackets-minimap/README.md

 * Change the width of the minimap.
 Just pulling the left edge
 * Turn your mouse whell with CTRL-key over minimap and minimap zoom-out adjust in the range of x2-x10.
 * Click with SHIFT-key one of the lines on the minimap and editor scroll to this line in the center
+* Middle-click on slider for switch minimap fading